 - Startup is Hopped Up on Beer Ingredient

-- Growing Hops in the South Atlantic: The Basics by Laura Siegle and Holly Scoggins
+- 2017 SAHC: Growing Hops in the South Atlantic: The Basics by Laura Siegle and Holly Scoggins (PDF)

-- What Am I Allowed to Spray on My Hops? by Laura Siegle and Patrick Jones
+- 2017 SAHC: What Am I Allowed to Spray on My Hops? by Laura Siegle and Patrick Jones (PDF)

-- Hops in Virginia and 2016 Grower Survey Summary (PDF)
+- Hop Basics in Virginia and 2016 Grower Survey Summary (PDF)

 - 2016 South Atlantic Hops Conference Presentations

-- Hops Cost Considerations + Marketing Hops by Devon Kistler, chairman of the Old Dominion Hops Cooperative.
-Presented at VCE workshop at W.E.
-Skelton 4-H Center, April 25, 2015.
+- 2015 Hops Cost Considerations + Marketing Hops by Devon Kistler, chairman of the Old Dominion Hops Cooperative: VCE workshop at W.E.
+Skelton 4-H Center (PDF)

-- Growing Hops in the Southeast by Jeanine Davis, presented to Virginia growers at VSU, March 2014.
+- 2014 Growing Hops in the Southeast by Jeanine Davis, presented to Virginia growers at VSU (PDF)

 Hops Analysis from Virginia Tech Enology Analytical Laboratory: The Virginia Tech Enology Analytical Services Laboratory was established in 2006 to serve the needs of the growing Virginia Wine Industry.
 At the request of hop growers and Virginia Cooperative Extension, hops analysis was added to the lab’s standard analytical services.
 The lab can report on moisture, acids, and essential oils from samples submitted and the lab website provides an overview of sampling procedures, testing options, and results interpretation.